 1 cup water

 1/2 teaspoon dried chile flakes

-3. Meanwhile, heat remaining ingredients over medium-low heat until sugar dissolves.
+Meanwhile, heat remaining ingredients over medium-low heat until simmering and sugar has dissolved.
 Pour mixture into the jar with the beets.
 Allow to cool at room temperature.
 Cover and place in the fridge.
 Consume beets within two weeks.